VERSALIST GUIDES

 Operationalizing Evaluation

-Create accessible dashboards that present capability, safety, latency, and cost KPIs side-by-side for all stakeholders
+• Dashboard transparency - Present capability, safety, latency, and cost KPIs side-by-side

-Schedule quarterly full human audits even when automated evaluations consistently pass to catch emerging issues
+• Human oversight - Schedule quarterly audits even when automated tests pass

-Subscribe to HELM, Frontier Math, and SEAL releases to incorporate the latest evaluation techniques and benchmarks
+• Stay current - Subscribe to HELM, Frontier Math, and SEAL releases

-1. Start small but comprehensive - Begin with a minimal set of evaluations that cover accuracy, safety, and operational metrics
+1. Start small - Begin with accuracy, safety, and operational metrics

-2. Automate where possible - Set up automated evaluation pipelines that run with every code change
+2. Automate - Set up pipelines that run with every code change

-3. Create clear ownership - Assign specific team members responsibility for maintaining evaluation frameworks
+3. Create ownership - Assign specific team members to maintain frameworks

 4. Document decisions - Record why specific metrics and thresholds were chosen